If you are storing dates in Excel worksheets, the default format picked by Excel is the format set in the Control Panel.

 If you require displaying the date like 2-Feb-2022 or August 1, 2022, etc. as entering dates you may change the settings in Excel easily.

 In case you require permanently changing the date format that applies to current as well as future work in Excel, you should change this in the control panel.

 For the current worksheet, you may set the date formatting in different ways as described in the following section with examples.

 First Way: Change the date format by “Format Cell” option

 The first way I am going to show you how to change the date format in Excel is by using the “Format Cells” option.
 Follow these steps:

 Right click on a cell or multiple cells where you require changing the date format.
 For the demo, I have entered a few dates and selected all:

 Click the “Format Cells” option that should open the Format Cells dialog.
-You may also press the Ctrl+1 for opening this dialog in Windows.
-For Mac, the short key is Control+1 or Command+1.

 In the Format Cells dialog, the Number tab should be pre-selected.
 If not, press Number tab.
 Under the Category, select Date.
 Towards the right side, you can see Type.